Terminology and format of diagrams

 It is common that simply exploring effects will prompt a change.
 In fact the 'boundary' between exploring effects in Stage 3 and maturing changes in Stage 5 can happen so seamlessly that it is hard to say when one morphs into the other.
 At other times the client will report a distinct change which signals they are ready to move for Stage 5.

-However, if a change does not spontaneously occur when transitioning to Stage 4 it is important the client has specified the latest formulation of their desired outcome.
+However, if a change does not spontaneously occur when transitioning to Stage 4 it is important the client has specified the latest formulation of their desired outcome before continuing.
 You request this by asking:

 And when [recap desired outcome] what would you like to have happen now?